What is a Marketing Channel?

 Email Marketing

 91% of American internet users have an email account, making this one of the best marketing channels for communicating directly with prospects.
+By leveraging content marketing automation tools, you can segment and personalize email campaigns more efficiently, delivering tailored content to different buyer personas.
 Email marketing can also be automated and customized to deliver targeted content based on your history of interactions with each prospect.
-Prospective customers can opt-in to your mailing list by subscribing on your website or filling out an e-mail submission form in exchange for exclusive access to some content or information.
+Prospective customers can opt-in to your mailing list by subscribing on your website or filling out an email submission form in exchange for exclusive access to some content or information.

 Social Media

 Social media is one of the most cost-effective marketing channels for brands that wish to stay at the top-of-mind of prospective customers by providing interesting and informative content that drives engagement.
+Social media also plays a pivotal role in brand authority building, especially for B2B companies vying for market leadership.
 Social media also facilitates two-way interaction between your brand and your prospects, allowing you to participate in conversations about your niche and position yourself as an authority.

 Target the Right Marketing Channels with Directive Consulting